-In addition to the advisory functions and bearing in mind the above considerations, it is recommended that the delivery of support services by the SME CD should be conceived with a view to minimizing the time that SME representatives will have to take off work.
+Bearing in mind the above considerations relating to the nature of SMEs in Cambodia, it is recommended that the delivery of support services by the SME CD should be conceived with a view to minimizing the time that SME representatives have to take off work.
 Hence, the importance of well-crafted business guides, brochures, web-based services and self-learning packages that could be provided to all relevant stakeholders and consulted at their own convenience.

-Publications and explanatory guides should be developed and made available on at least following topics:
+Publications, brochures and explanatory guides should be developed and made available on at least following topics:

-- The various types of IPRs and their relevance for SMEs; - National, regional and international registration systems (including procedures, costs and timeframes); - Who is who in the IP protection and enforcement world (a brochure containing contact details of all relevant national actors involved in IPR development, protection and enforcement); - Identification of IP assets within a company; - Avoiding infringement by searching for prior art and other prior IPRs; - How to deal with infringements in Cambodia and abroad (with a section on ADR mechanisms)
+- The various types of IPRs and their relevance for SMEs; - National, regional and international registration systems (including procedures, costs and timeframes); - Who is who in the IP protection and enforcement world in Cambodia (a brochure containing contact details of all relevant national actors involved in IPR development, protection and enforcement); - Identification of IP assets within a company; - Avoiding infringement by searching for prior art and other prior IPRs; - How to deal with infringements in Cambodia and abroad (with a section on ADR mechanisms).

-The SME CD should also publish and electronically distribute a monthly (or quarterly) Newsletter reporting the latest developments of particular interests to SME owners.
+The SME CD should also publish and electronically distribute a monthly (or quarterly) Newsletter reporting the latest developments of particular interest to SME owners.